TimKam/multi-armed-bandit-lab/README.md

 # AI Lab 3 Multi-Armed Bandits
 Multi-armed bandits are a simple reinforcement learning method that forms the foundation of many large-scale recommender systems.

-To get an overview of multi-armed bandits in their implementation:
+To get an overview of multi-armed bandits in their implementation take a look at:

 * ["Towards Data Science" introduction to multi-armed bandits](https://towardsdatascience.com/solving-multiarmed-bandits-a-comparison-of-epsilon-greedy-and-thompson-sampling-d97167ca9a50)